mbrezu/scenic/README.md

     (run-all-tests)

 to run all tests in sequence.
-See the definition of `run-all-tests` for the list of tests how to run only one test.
+See the definition of `run-all-tests` for the list of tests and how to run only one test.

 # Other Notes

-Since Scenic is tightly linked to Cairo (it uses it for drawing in a lot of places), and only lightly coupled to SDL (it uses it to render the GUI and to get an event loop - see file `scenic.lisp`), it could be changed to use something else instead of SDL (maybe OpenGL and GLUT?) for rendering the GUI and processing events.
+ 1. Since Scenic is tightly linked to Cairo (it uses it for drawing in a lot of places), and only lightly coupled to SDL (it uses it to render the GUI and to get an event loop - see file `scenic.lisp`), it could be changed to use something else instead of SDL (maybe OpenGL and GLUT?) for rendering the GUI and processing events.
+ 2. Right now the code used to load image resources (see `scenic-images.lisp`) hasn't been tested with standalone executables and probably requires modification.